-Cannabis-based lube is no different.
+Cannabis-based personal lubricant is no different.

 According to Laurel (Lo) Friesen, founder and chief extractor of Heylo, many people prefer cannabis-infused lube to amplify pleasure and arousal during sex.
 “Cannabis lube also provides relief to people who experience pain during sex.
 It increases blood flow through the presence of THC and increases sensation during sex,” says Friesen, who has a degree in environmental chemistry.
 “Both THC and CBD lube moisturize, act as anti-inflammatory agents, muscle relaxers and increase pleasure.”

 Friesen goes on to mention that the genitals have thin membranes, so it’s possible that THC can enter the bloodstream when used in this way.
 “So, CBD is a safer option for anyone avoiding THC.”
-In that same vein, and unlike typical topicals applied to the skin, be aware that using a THC-containing lube could result in a positive Drug Screen.
+In that same vein, and unlike typical topicals applied to the skin, be aware that using a THC lube could result in a positive Drug Screen.